-Find out where the saying “cheeky monkey” originates from in this life-changing rehabilitation centre in the African bush.
-Become an instant member of this close community, run by an energetic couple who are eager to welcome you into their family of volunteers, monkeys and baboons – there are even a few dogs and a tortoise to count as part of your wider group!
+Find out where the saying “cheeky monkey” originates from in this life-changing monkey rehabilitation centre in South Africa‘s bush.
+Become an instant member of this close community, run by a lovely couple who are eager to welcome you into their family of volunteers, monkeys and baboons – there are even a few dogs and a tortoise to count as part of your wider group!

 The centre is very well regarded in the conservation community and has received special accreditation from the government.
-It is known for the exceptional standard of care given to the monkeys (as well as to the volunteers!) and for having undertaken many successful releases into the wild.
+The centre is known for the exceptional standard of care given to the monkeys (as well as to the volunteers!) and for having undertaken many successful releases into the wild.

-Volunteers are expected to work hard and you need to enter fully into the spirit of the centre to get the most out of your time there.
-Expect to get very mucky and finish each day exhausted, happy in the knowledge that you have really helped to make a difference – and will have had lots of monkey hugs to thank you for it!
+As a volunteer with monkeys, you are expected to work hard and you need to enter fully into the spirit of the centre to get the most out of your time there.
+Expect to get very mucky and finish each day exhausted, happy in the knowledge that you have really helped to make a difference – and will have had lots of monkey hugs to thank you for it.

-No day is ever really the same, as these are wild animals that can be utterly unpredictable.
 All tasks undertaken here are demand-driven, and these can vary throughout the year and depending on whether a release is imminent.
-One day you may be helping out in a routine operation, the next you may be transporting seven or eight monkeys and baboons around the centre on your head, in your arms or clutching your feet.
-Actual tasks that you can expect to help in, though, are as follows:
+One day you may be caring for orphaned babies, the next you may be transporting seven or eight monkeys and baboons around the centre on your head, in your arms or clutching your feet.
+Actual tasks that you might help in, though, are as follows:

 - Feeding baby monkeys and baboons